 The chances that Armando had risen from the dead were, I realized, pretty much zilch.
 So what does one do?
 You go there and order the eels.

 You interact with the waitress to get eels and other cool stuff like batter fried shrimp and basil leaves.
 You ask who is running the restaurant.
-You get the answer: The Bad Boy.
+The answer comes back: The Bad Boy.

 So after we settled the bill and were brought some after-meal drinks on the house Roberto, all growed up, stepped out from the kitchen and strode to our table to reminisce.
 We determine it he was 16 or 17 when we saw him grilling the fish.
 I mention that we’d eaten at The Four Aces, and that seemed like the end of an era for us.